 TGbe Editor: revise the paragraph (“Within a TWT element that includes a TWT setup command value of Request TWT, Suggest TWT or Demand TWT, the Broadcast TWT ID, if present …”, P802.11beD3.1 P246L57) as follows:

 Within a TWT element that includes a TWT setup command value of Request TWT, Suggest TWT or Demand TWT, the Broadcast TWT ID, if present, indicates a specific Broadcast TWT in which the transmitting STA is requesting to participate.
 Within a TWT element that includes a TWT setup command value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT, the Broadcast TWT ID, if present, indicates a specific Broadcast TWT for which the transmitting STA is providing TWT parameters.
 Within a TWT element that includes a TWT setup command value of TWT Grouping, the Broadcast subfield is 0 and the Broadcast TWT ID, is not present.
 The value 0 in the Broadcast TWT ID subfield indicates the broadcast TWT whose membership corresponds to all STAs that are members of the BSS corresponding to the BSSID of the Management frame carrying the TWT element and that is permitted to contain Trigger frames with RA-RUs for unassociated STAs.
-The Broadcast TWT ID subfield in a Restricted TWT Parameter Set field is always set to a nonzero value.
+The Broadcast TWT ID subfield in a Restricted TWT Parameter Set field is always set to a nonzero value(#15848), and is set to 31 when the Restricted TWT Schedule Info subfield is set to 3.